CERES-RUB/academic-skills/05_Citation.md

 a)  Monographs:[^4]

-Last name, first name: title, edition (if applicable), place: publisher year.
+Family name, Given name. *Title*.
+Edition (if applicable).
+Place: Publisher, Year.

-Luckmann, Thomas: Die unsichtbare Religion, 2nd edition, Frankfurt am Main: Suhrkamp 1993.
+Luckmann, Thomas. *Die unsichtbare Religion*.
+2nd ed.
+Frankfurt am Main: Suhrkamp, 1993.

-b)  Essays in anthologies:
+b)  Chapters in edited volumes:

-Last name, first name <span>*(of the author)*</span>: "Title of the essay", in: First name Last name <span>*(of the editor)*</span> (ed.): Title of the anthology, if applicable edition, place: publisher year, pp. Pages of the essay.
+Family name, Given name (of the chapter).
+Title of the Chapter.
+In *Title of the Volume*, edited by Given name Family name (of the editor), page range of the chapter.
+Place: Publisher, Year.

-Asad, Talal: "The Construction of Religion as an Anthropological Category", in: Michael Lambek (ed.): A reader in the anthropology of religion, Malden, MA: Blackwell Publishers 2002, pp. 114-132 .
+Asad, Talal.
+The Construction of Religion as an Anthropological Category.
+In *A Reader in the Anthropology of Religion*, edited by Michael Lambek, 114–32.
+Blackwell Anthologies in Social and Cultural Anthropology 2.
+Malden, MA: Blackwell, 2002.

-Boyarin, Daniel: "Hybridity and Heresy: Apartheid Comparative Religion in Late Antiquity", in: Ania Loomba (ed.): Postcolonial Studies and Beyond, Durham, NC: DukeUniversity Press 2005, pp. 339-358.
+Boyarin, Daniel.
+Hybridity and Heresy: Apartheid Comparative Religion in Late Antiquity.
+In *Postcolonial Studies and Beyond*, edited by Ania Loomba, Suvir Kaul, Matti Bunzl, Antoinette Burton, and Jed Esty, 339–58.
+Durham/London: Duke University Press, 2005.

 c)  Journal articles:

-Last name, first name: "Title", *journal* volume/​number (year), pp. Pages of the article.
+Family name, Given name.
+Title of the Article.  *Journal* Volume, no. Number (Year): Page range. https://doi.org/DOI.

-von Stuckrad, Kocku: "Discursive Study of Religion: From States of the Mind to Communication and Action", *Method & Theory in the Study of Religion* 15/3 (2003), pp. 255–271.
+Stuckrad, Kocku von.
+Discursive Study of Religion: From States of the Mind to Communication and Action.  *Method & Theory in the Study of Religion* 15, no. 3 (2003): 255–71. https://doi.org/10.1163/157006803322393387.

 d)  Encyclopedia articles:

-Last name, first name: "Article", in: Encyclopedia Vol. Volume, possibly edition, year, p(p).
-Page(s) of the article.
+Avi-Yonah, Michael.
+Adoraim.
+In *Encyclopaedia Judaica*, 1:420.
+Detroit: Thomson Gale, 2007.

-Avi-Yonah, Michael: "Adoraim", in: Encyclopaedia Judaica Vol. 1, 2nd ed., 2006, p.
-214.
+Family name, Given name.
+Title of the Lemma.
+In *Encyclopaedia*, Volume:Page range.
+Place: Publisher, Year.

 ## Author-Year Citation Method